Now that you’ve earned an excellent credit rating, here’s how to cash in on your good reputation.

 3. Ask about increasing credit limits

 A higher credit limit can help improve your credit utilization rate, the balance-to-limit ratio on all revolving credit.
-Credit utilization comprises around 30% of your credit score, according to major credit bureau Experian, which recommends keeping your credit utilization rate below 30%.
+Credit utilization comprises around 30% of your credit score, experts recommends keeping your credit utilization rate below 30%.

 Now is the time to call your credit card issuer and ask for a higher credit limit, explaining why you need more available credit.
 For instance, maybe you want to make a large purchase or you’re buying a home and plan to use your card more frequently.